 The Gettysburg Cyclorama is a massive 360-degree oil painting with diorama depicting the climatic point of the battle, Pickett's Charge.
 The sound and light show accompanying the painting is a great learning environment, enabling your students to better imagine the battlefields as they were on those three days in July.
-Your viewing time for the Cyclorama immediately follows the film, and you will need about an hour for the combined venues.
+Your viewing time for the Cylorama immediately follows the film, and you will need about an hour for the combined venues.

 The Gettysburg Museum of the American Civil War includes 12 galleries that cover the entire Civil War, but concentrate on the campaign, battle and aftermath of Gettysburg.
-Special rates for student groups are offered in January and February.
-New in 2016 is the "With Brush, Mold, Chisel, and Pen: Reflections on Civil War Art" exhibit, and student activities are available elsewhere on this website.
+Special rates for student groups may be offered.
+Student activities are available elsewhere in this guide.